afollestad/material-cab/README.md

 ## Attacher

-This library attaches your `Activity` by taking the place of a `ViewStub` in your Activity layout.
+This library attaches to your `Activity` by taking the place of a `ViewStub` in your Activity layout.
-For an example, this is the main layout of the sample:
+For an example, this is the main layout of the sample project:

 ```xml
 <?xml version="1.0" encoding="utf-8"?>